mdcatapult/PDF-Converter/README.md

 ### Known issues

- - Only PDFs which end in `.pdf` can be converted at this time
+ - Only PDF URLs which end in `.pdf` can be converted at this time

 ### License